ToxPuro/astaroth/README.md

 (see [LICENCE.txt](LICENCE.md)).
 For contributing guidelines, see [Contributing](CONTRIBUTING.md).

 Astaroth is tested against its test suite after every commit.
 You can find the success of the latest test suite [here](https://github.com/ToxPuro/astaroth/actions).
+You can the test suite yourself locally by first sourcing Astaroth with `. ./sourceme.sh` and then `./test/run_all_tests.sh`

 ## Getting started
 * For a hello world example for physical simulations see `samples/advection-example`